-How to Start a Research Paper: 7 Easy Steps
+How to Start a Research Paper - 9 Simple Steps

 Students dread getting assigned research papers and procrastinate when it comes to writing them.

 They delay the writing process in hopes of getting done with it in a single day.

 But writing a good research paper isn’t a task that can be completed in one sitting.

 Research paper writing consists of several important steps that must be followed when writing.
 Starting a research paper alone requires preparation and planning.

 Want to learn how to start a research paper?
 Continue reading to find out the basic plan to approach the introduction for a research paper.

 How to Start a Research Paper?